-A program accessibility questionnaire was administered to Public Works Department staff responsible for facilities in the public right-of-way in early 2021, and to City staff responsible for parks and building facilities in early 2022.
+A program accessibility questionnaire was administered to Public Works Department staff responsible for facilities in the public right-of-way in early 2021, and to City Staff responsible for building Parks & Recreation and citywide facilities in early 2022.
 The questionnaire highlighted areas where the City effectively meets the needs of people with disabilities while also identifying potential gaps in department practices.
 A complimentary evaluation of City services, policies, and practices was also undertaken during the same period.
 The review includes policies and administrative rules, public documents, forms, applications, and the City's municipal code.
 The results of the analysis serve as the basis for implementing improved access to the City programs as required by the ADA.